bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/04_R/02_Application_execution.rst

 ~~~~~~~

 In order to run a R application with COMPSs, the ``runcompss`` script
-can be used, like for Java and C/C++ applications.
+can be used, like for Java, C/C++ and Python applications.
 An example of an
 invocation of the script is:

 .. code-block:: console